agilbert1412/StardewArchipelago/Documentation/Yaml Settings/season_randomization.md

 ### Special Behavior

 If you are playing on `Randomized` or `Randomized Not Winter`, you can place one season in your ~~[Start Inventory](./start_inventory.md)~~.
-If the generate notices that you are already starting with at least one season, it will **not** assign you a random starting season, and instead let it be the way you chose.
+If the generator notices that you are already starting with at least one season, it will **not** assign you a random starting season, and instead let it be the way you chose.

 This allows you to start in the season of your preference, yet still randomize the other 3.